elizabethsong/elizabethsong/README.md

 ### Hey, I'm Elizabeth 👋👩
 ### 💬 Ask me about...
-- The new app I'm coding for Asian-Americans (including South/Southeast Asians) and immigrants 🏻‍💻
+This new app I'm coding for Asian-Americans (including South/Southeast Asians) and immigrants💻

 ### 📫 How to reach me: songelizabeth21@gmail.com